ddobrin/spring-function-multi-platform/platform/knative/DEPLOYMENT.md

 # Deployment and Serverless use-cases

-To start deploying without having to build the images, all have been made in DockerHub:
+To start deploying without having to build the images, all have been made available in DockerHub:
 ```shell
 $ docker pull triathlonguy/hello-function:jvm
 $ docker pull triathlonguy/hello-function:native